mockk/mockk/README.md

     }
 ```

-Also it is possible to create more advanced matchers by implementing `Matcher` interface.
+Also, it is possible to create more advanced matchers by implementing the `Matcher` interface.

 ## Settings file

-To adjust parameters globaly there is a posibility to specify few settings in a resource file.
+To adjust parameters globally, there is a possibility to specify a few settings in a resource file.

 How to use:
- 1. create `io/mockk/settings.properties` file in resources.
+ 1. Create a `io/mockk/settings.properties` file in the resources.
  2. Put one of following options:
 ```properties
 relaxed=true|false